Viad Corp (VVI)'s Financial Results Comparing With Document Security Systems Inc. (NYSEAMERICAN:DSS) | New Business Observer

 Liquidity

-The Current Ratio of Viad Corp is 0.5 while its Quick Ratio stands at 0.5.
-The Current Ratio of rival Document Security Systems Inc. is 1.1 and its Quick Ratio is has 0.8.
-Document Security Systems Inc. is better equipped to clear short and long-term obligations than Viad Corp.
+The Current Ratio and Quick Ratio of Viad Corp are 0.5 and 0.5 respectively.
+Its competitor Document Security Systems Inc.’s Current Ratio is 1.1 and its Quick Ratio is 0.8.
+Document Security Systems Inc. can pay off short and long-term obligations better than Viad Corp.

-Viad Corp and Document Security Systems Inc. has shares held by institutional investors as follows: 93.1% and 2.1%.
+The shares of both Viad Corp and Document Security Systems Inc. are owned by institutional investors at 93.1% and 2.1% respectively.
 Insiders held 1.3% of Viad Corp shares.
-Comparatively, insiders own roughly 9.1% of Document Security Systems Inc.’s shares.
+Competitively, 9.1% are Document Security Systems Inc.’s share held by insiders.

 Performance